mesosphere/dcos-docs-site/pages/services/hdfs/2.5.0-2.6.0-cdh5.16.3/release-notes/index.md

 ---
 ## Version 2.5.0-2.6.0-cdh5.16.3

+### Feature
+- Hadoop `ipc.maximum.data.length` property is now available in service configuration.

 ### Bug Fixes
 - Fix for JournalNodes failing to establish quorum when paxos folder is missing.
-- Hadoop `ipc.maximum.data.length` property is now available in service configuration.

 ### Improvements
-- A validator has been added to check the package has a unique name and follows package naming guidelines on universe.
+- Added validation to verify package names are unique and follow Universe guidelines.

 ### Updates
-- Hadoop distribution has been upgraded from cdh5.11 to cdh5.16.1
+- Upgraded Hadoop distribution from cdh5.11.0 to cdh5.16.3
-- libemesos bundle has been upgraded to 1.12
+- Upgraded libmesos-bundle to version 1.12

 ## Version 2.4.0-2.6.0-cdh5.11.0